Introduction

 Advantages:

-- Prevents stains and water damage
+- Prevents stains, scratches, and water damage.

-- Easy to replace
+- Easy to clean and replace.

 8. Clean Cutting Boards with Lemon and Salt